krugerk/beeminder-apidocs/source/index.html.md

 <h1 id="goal">Goal Resource</h1>

-A Goal object includes everything about a specific goal for a specific user, including the target value and date, the steepness of the yellow brick road, the graph image, and various settings for the goal.
+A Goal object includes everything about a specific goal for a specific user, including the target value and date, the steepness of the bright red line, the graph image, and various settings for the goal.

 ### Attributes